” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ”, and multiplication “

-”, and often the multiplication sign is omitted and written as “
+”, or often the multiplication symbol is omitted and written as “

 ”.
-I will use that style from now on.1.1Exponentiation
+In this article, we will write it that way from now on.1.1Exponentiation

 ”, which is